ibm-cloud-docs/cephaas/iam_access-fusionaas.md

 These authorization policies enable Fusion as a Service to provision and manage compute infrastructure on your behalf.

-### Context tokens
-{: #context-tokens}

-Fusion as a Service uses context tokens to securely access {{site.data.keyword.openshiftlong_notm}} clusters on your behalf.
-When you access the Fusion as a Service GUI, it calls the control plane APIs with your access token, which is validated for the proper role and action for your Fusion as a Service instance.
-The service then uses context tokens to retrieve the list of {{site.data.keyword.openshiftlong_notm}} clusters from the containers-kubernetes service that you are authorized to view.
-This orchestration using context tokens enforces Context-Based Restrictions (CBR) as described in the [IAM documentation](/docs/account?topic=account-context-restrictions-whatis).

 ## IAM roles and actions
 {: #iam-roles-actions}